CSpyridakis/notes/Networks/pfsense/README.md

 ---

 ## Access from WAN the Webconfigurator
+### Option 1: Can access pfsense via consol
+Disabling packet filter (Useful for first time setup)
+1. Connect to the pfsense console.
+2. Choose option 8 (Shell)
+3. Type `pfctl -d` This will disable the packet filtering.
+4. To re-enable, execute `pfctl -e`

+### Option 2: Can access through LAN the Webconfigurator
+Using the web Webconfigurator
 1. Firewall > rules > wan
 2. Add new rule
    - `Action`: **PASS**